maluskid/CS340-Intro-to-Databases/README.md

 [Git documentation](https://git-scm.com/docs) too.
 The command `git log` can be helpful for viewing the current status of different branches and commit history etc.

-Docker setup of mariadb was done with command `docker run --detach --name mydb --env MARIADB_USER=maluski --env MARIADB_PASSWORD=9069 --env MARIADB_DATABASE=cs340_maluskid --env MARIADB_ROOT_PASSWORD=password  mariadb:latest` Note username was typod as 'maluski' instead of 'maluskid'.
-Run `docker exec -it mydb bash` and then connect to mariadb to use database.
+Docker setup of mariadb with command `docker run --detach --name mydb --env MARIADB_USER=maluskid --env MARIADB_PASSWORD=9069 --env MARIADB_DATABASE=cs340_maluskid --env MARIADB_ROOT_PASSWORD=password  mariadb:latest` Run `docker exec -it mydb bash` and then connect to mariadb to use database.